 At the end of a run, files found in the /results

-folder are collected and made available in the Reproducibility pane, where users can view and download them.
+folder are collected and made available in the Reproduciblity pane, where users can view and download them.
 Files saved elsewhere will be discarded at the end of the run.

-Published results will be labeled as such in the reproducibility pane:
+Results will be labeled Published Result in the Reproducibility pane:

 Why don't my graphics just show up?